A Simple Introduction to Tissue Identification in Preparation for the USMLE

 - and the Central Canal of Spinal Cord

-Ciliated Pseudostratified Columnar Epithelium are the same as the above mentioned yet has cilia on the outer border facing the lumen.
-These are found in the upper respiratory tract.
+Ciliated Pseudostratified Columnar Epithelium are the same as the above mentioned yet have cilia on the outer border facing the lumen.
+These are found in the Upper Respiratory Tract.

 Stratified Squamous Epithelium are multiple layers of cells flattened at the luminal surface.
 They may be keratinized or nonkeratonized.